jdc-cunningham/time-till-freedom/DEVLOG.md

 ### 12/06/2025

+4:11 PM

+Alright back from the gym, wrist kind of hurts from lifting but I want to bust this out

+### 12/06/2025

 11:52 AM

 I've been trying to write code for the past like hour and I keep having distractions